GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ##### Reactive Programming

-Originally, this approach was focused on the application responsivity and easing the creation of UIs by eliminating the mess of wiring between application event handlers.
-But because it often employs parallelism, and the lion share of parallelism-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management and related markets.
+Originally, this approach was focused on the easing the creation of UIs by eliminating the mess of wiring between application event handlers.
+But because it often employs parallelism, and the lion share of parallelism-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management and related markets, which allows to improve application responsivity.

 Parallelized reactive programming it is where you offload multiple complex tasks from the main thread of execution to a thread pool
 (or a [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) environment) and wait for their completion by